Traffic Ticket Classifications

 Do Not Ignore These Types Of Tickets…

 Although these charges are civil in nature and not criminal, serious consequences may result if you do not pay the penalty assessment fine or appear in court to contest the charge.
-The consequences may include a default judgment against you entered by the court, the judgment being sent to bill collections with additional fees and interest added on, suspension of your driver’s license (regardless of whether you live in-state or out-of-state) until the judgment is paid, and other actions taken by the court to secure a payment from you.
+The consequences may include a default judgment against you entered by the court.
+In this case, the judgment would be sent to bill collections with additional fees and interest added on.
+Another potential consequence is suspension of your driver’s license (regardless of whether you live in-state or out-of-state) until the judgment is paid.
+There may be other actions taken by the court to secure a payment from you.

-Since these tickets are civil actions and are not criminal, any legal rights and protections that you normally would have may not apply and are limited (e.g. often you are not allowed to have a jury if you go to trial and your case may be heard by a magistrate instead of a judge).
-Accordingly, the only penalties or requirements that can be levied by the court for a conviction (except in some case involving a driver under 18 years of age where the court must assess community service) are a fine, possible restitution if you did not have liability insurance and someone was injured, and a possible assessment of points to your driver’s license in accordance with Colorado’s DMV Point System — the court cannot assess jail time or probation.
+Since these tickets are civil actions and are not criminal, any legal rights and protections that you normally would have may not apply and are limited.
+For example, often you are not allowed to have a jury if you go to trial and your case may be heard by a magistrate instead of a judge.
+Accordingly, the only penalties or requirements that can be levied by the court for a conviction are a fine and possible restitution if you did not have liability insurance and someone was injured.
+An assessment of points to your driver’s license in accordance with Colorado’s DMV Point System is also a possibility and the court cannot assess jail time or probation.
+However, in some case involving a driver under 18 years of age, the court must assess community service.

 What Are The Differences Between A Class A and Class B Traffic Infraction?